The Reduced Redundancy Storage Class Overview

 To switch from Reduced Redundancy

-1. Select the bucket you want to swich and clickBuckets, Change Storage Class, [Storage Class]How to switch from the Reduced Redundancy storage class
+1. Select the bucket you want to swich and clickBuckets, Change Storage Class to, [Storage Class]How to switch from the Reduced Redundancy storage class

 "S3 Browser is an invaluable tool to me as a web developer to easily manage my automated site backups" -Bob Kraft, Web Developer